T1D Early Detection and Monitoring - NAPNAP

 Facts about T1D

-How do type 1 diabetes and type 2 diabetes differ
+How do type 1 diabetes and type 2 diabetes differ?

-Type 1 diabetes is chronic (long-term) condition where the immune system attacks and destroys beta cells in the pancreas.
+• Type 1 diabetes is a chronic (long-term) condition where the immune system attacks and destroys beta cells in the pancreas.
 Anyone can get type 1 diabetes but it generally develops in children before age 10 years old.
-Type 2 diabetes is when the body is not able to use insulin properly due to insulin resistance leading to high glucose levels.

 What is DKA?

-Diabetic ketoacidosis (DKA) is a life threatening, medical emergency that occurs when glucose levels in the blood are very high because of lack of insulin.
+Diabetic ketoacidosis (DKA) is a preventable, life-threatening medical emergency that occurs when glucose levels in the blood are very high because of lack of insulin.
 This causes buildup of ketones, which are a byproduct of fat breakdown that occurs when cells do not receive the glucose they need for energy.
 Buildup of ketones makes the blood more acidic and if left untreated, can lead to coma and even death.
 DKA can affect people with type 1 or type 2, but is more likely in those with type 1 diabetes.
 DKA is often a presenting symptom in type 1 diabetes mellitus (T1DM).

 What are the symptoms of T1D and DKA?

-Signs and symptoms of T1D include increased urination, increased thirst, increased hunger, sudden weight loss, and blurred vision.
-Signs and symptoms of DKA include all of the T1D symptoms plus nausea, vomiting, abdominal pain, constant fatigue, difficulty breathing, fruity breath, decreased attention and/or confusion.Â
+Signs and symptoms of DKA include: all of the above T1D symptoms plus nausea, vomiting, abdominal pain, constant fatigue, difficulty breathing, fruity breath, decreased attention and/or confusion.

-What is the screening for T1D?
+What is the screening and genetic risk for T1D?

 Who qualifies for screening through organizations such as TrialNet:

-- Ages 2 and 45 years and have a parent, brother/sister or child with T1D
+• Ages 2 and 45 years and have a parent, brother/sister or child with T1D

-- Ages between 2 and 20 years and have an uncle/aunt, cousin, grandparent, niece/nephew, or half-brother/sister with T1D
+• Ages between 2 and 20 years and have an uncle/aunt, cousin, grandparent, niece/nephew, or half-brother/sister with T1D

-- Have not been diagnosed with diabetes
+• Have not been diagnosed with diabetes

-- Ages between 2 and 45 years and have tested positive for at least one T1D related autoantibodyÂ
+• Ages between 2 and 45 years and have tested positive for at least one T1D related autoantibody

 Provider Need to Know Info

-How to Screen – Two Parts
+How to Screen

-The 2-hour oral glucose tolerance test (OGTT) (using 1.75 grams of glucose per kg of body weight up to 75 kg) is the gold standard to classify stage 1, 2, 3 type 1 diabetes.
-Characterizing the age-dependent effects of risk factors on type 1 diabetes progression.Â
+The 2-hour oral glucose tolerance test (OGTT) (using 1.75 grams of glucose per kg of body weight up to 75 kg) is the gold standard for classifying stage 1, 2, and 3 type 1 diabetes.
+Characterizing the age-dependent effects of risk factors on type 1 diabetes progression.

-- Consensus Guidance for Monitoring Individuals With Islet Autoantibody–Positive Pre-Stage 3 Type 1 Diabetes – American Diabetes Association (ADA)
+• See Consensus Guidance for Monitoring Individuals With Islet Autoantibody–Positive Pre-Stage 3 Type 1 Diabetes – American Diabetes Association (ADA)

 How to Monitor